konflux-ci/integration-service/README.md

-# AppStudio Integration Service
+# Konflux Integration Service
-The AppStudio Integration Service is a Kubernetes operator to control the integration and testing of AppStudio-managed Application Component builds in Red Hat AppStudio.
+The Konflux Integration Service is a Kubernetes operator to control the integration and testing of Konflux-managed Application Component builds in Red Hat Konflux.

 ## Running, building and testing the operator